nel-nuss/FOSSGIS-Project/README.md

 User input variable:
 - %user_crs%: You need to enter the EPSG code of a CRS that fits the requirements for the calculation.
 It needs to be in metric units [m] and has to cover the area you are running the calculation on.
 We recommend UTM since they are very accurate for the corresponding area and in m.
 The website [epsg.io](https://epsg.io/) can help you find the EPSG code you need.
 Suggestion: In the search function, type utm and the country you are using data from, then pick the suggested CRS.

     Example: For Southwestern Germany, choose UTM Zone 32N (EPSG: 32632).
 Simply enter 32632 when prompted and your layers will be reprojected into this CRS.

+- %rasterizing_extent%: You need to enter a raster extent in order to generate rasters of equal extent to be able to calculate the operations in proximity_and_calc.bat

-You will obtain intermediate files with the prefix reproj_ and raster_ as well as proxim_.
+You will obtain intermediate files with the prefix reproj_ and raster_ as well as proxim_ and reclass_.